spkcspider/spkcspider/README.md

 * Localisation
   * harmonize punctation
 * cleanup authentication key logic and document it
+* lock protections in index with login password (master pw must match it)

 ## Later
 * maybe: make quota type overridable (maybe add extra nonsaved quota: other or use 0)